byett/dsd/Nexys-A7/Lab-4/README.md

 * The top level source module is called **_hexcalc_** that
   * Creates an instance of the keypad interface and 7-segment decoder interface modules
-  * Make connection to the display, buttons, and external keypad
+  * Makes connection to the display, buttons, and external keypad
   * Has a timing process to generate [clock signals](https://en.wikipedia.org/wiki/Clock_signal) for the keypad, display multiplexer, and [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine)
   * Implements a finite-state machine for the operations of the calculator in response to button pushes